 parentIndex property

-If this artifact object represents a nested artifact, then it SHALL contain a property named parentIndex whose value is a non-negative integer that specifies the index of the parent artifact's artifact object within the run.artifacts (§3.14.11) array.
-If this property is absent, it SHALL default to -1, which is otherwise not a valid value for this property.
+If this artifact object represents a nested artifact, then it SHALL contain a property named parentIndex whose value is the array index (§3.7.3) of the parent artifact's artifact object within theRun.artifacts (§3.14.11).

 If this artifact object represents a top-level artifact, then parentIndex SHALL be absent.